-The Contractor shall submit to the DMVA-FMO/ENV Project Manager or their designee, a detailed project schedule within seven (7) calendar days of receipt of Notice of Award.
-The schedule shall include a timeline chart of activities showing project task activities, field site activities, a description of project staffing and responsibilities, appropriate milestones, identification of decision points, deliverable dates, review times, and key schedule responsibilities.
+The Contractor shall submit a detailed project schedule within 30 business days of receipt of notice to proceed to the AKARNG PM.

+The schedule shall include:

+- A timeline chart of activities showing project task activities, - Field site activities, - Description of project staffing and responsibilities, - Appropriate milestones, - Identification of decision points, - Deliverable dates, review times, and key schedule responsibilities.

-If, for any reason, the schedule is changed or modified, the Contractor shall provide a written request for an amended schedule as soon as possible.
-Amended schedules shall not be permitted to affect previously scheduled milestones that were to occur within seven (7) calendar days of an amended schedule submission date.
-Any changes may be discussed telephonically or via email with the authorized project manager or their designee.
+The Contractor shall request an amended schedule within 48 hours should the schedule need modification.
+Amended schedules shall not be permitted to affect previously scheduled milestones that were to occur within five (5) business days of an amended schedule submission date.
+Schedule revisions shall not be effective until approved.